 Start by evaluating each of your services and see how you can spin parts of them into different content types.
-Here are six examples you can use to get started:
+Here are six lead magnet examples you can use to get started:

 Templates for design work might be the first thing that comes to mind, such as social media assets, sales collateral, and more.
 However, many other types of business owners can also use templates.